-In order to conduct large-scale clinical trials of our product candidates, we will need to manufacture them in large quantities.
+In order to conduct large-scale clinical trials of our product candidates, or successfully commercialize such product candidates, we will need to manufacture them in large quantities.
 We, or any of our manufacturing partners, may be unable to successfully increase the manufacturing capacity for any of our product candidates in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities.
 If we, or any manufacturing partners, are unable to successfully scale up the manufacture of our product candidates in sufficient quality and quantity, the development, testing, and clinical trials of that product candidate may be delayed or infeasible, and regulatory approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.

-The third parties upon which we rely for the supply of the active pharmaceutical ingredients, formulations, and drug products are our sole sources of supply and have limited capacity, and the loss of any of these suppliers could harm our business.
+The third parties upon which we rely for the supply of the drug substance, and drug products are our sole sources of supply and have limited capacity, and the loss of any of these suppliers could harm our business.

-Some active pharmaceutical ingredients, or APIs, and drug products for our product candidates are supplied to us from single source suppliers with limited capacity.
-Our ability to successfully develop our product candidates, and to ultimately supply our commercial drugs in quantities sufficient to meet the market demand, depends in part on our ability to obtain the APIs and drug products in accordance with cGMP requirements and in sufficient quantities for clinical trials and commercialization.
-It is possible that our suppliers of API or drug product which are not dual-sourced could, for any reason, cease their operations.
+Some drug substances and drug products for our product candidates are supplied to us from single source suppliers with limited capacity.
+Our ability to successfully develop our product candidates, and to ultimately supply our commercial drugs in quantities sufficient to meet the market demand, depends in part on our ability to obtain the drug substances and drug products in accordance with cGMP requirements and in sufficient quantities for clinical trials and commercialization.
+It is possible that our suppliers of drug substance or drug product which are not dual-sourced could, for any reason, cease their operations.